curl/curl/docs/cmdline-opts/proxy-ssl-allow-beast.md

 # `--proxy-ssl-allow-beast`

-Do not work around a security flaw in the TLS1.0 protocol known as BEAST when communicating to a HTTPS proxy.
+Do not work around a security flaw in the TLS1.0 protocol known as BEAST when communicating to an HTTPS proxy.
 If this option is not used, the TLS layer may use workarounds known to cause interoperability problems with some older server implementations.